Our Amazing Team

 DIRECTOR of SPECIAL EDUCATION: Mrs. Colleen Marash

-Colleen Marash has been at Pride for the past eight years where she has enthusiastically dedicated her time teaching 5th grade math and leading the special education and mathematics department.
+Colleen Marash joined Pride shortly after it opened and she has has enthusiastically dedicated her time teaching 5th grade math and leading the special education and mathematics department.
 Mrs Marash thrives on building relationships with colleagues, scholars and families and truly believes in the power of high expectations, transparent communication, and the continued desire to keep growing as a teacher and leader.
 She hopes all scholars and their families feel welcome and know that their children will be loved and supported to the best they can be, whatever it takes.
 She graduated Arizona State University in 2011 with a Bachelor’s Degree in Special Education and then earned a Master’s Degree in Educational Leadership from Caldwell University in 2016.
 Mrs Marash loves everything about data, fundraising, and writing in colored flair pens!
 Outside of school, she enjoys working out to get her “steps,” traveling with family and friends, reading and the beach.

 DEAN of HIGH SCHOOL PLACEMENT: Mr. Evan Geiger